shaharpal/ECoG-Data-ERP-Analysis/readme.md

   - **5 rows:** One for each finger (Finger 1 to Finger 5).
   - **1201 columns:** Time points from -200ms to +1000ms relative to the trial start.
 - Each cell represents the averaged brain activity at a specific time point for a specific finger.

 ---

+## **Notes**
+- The script uses the non-interactive Matplotlib backend (`Agg`) for rendering plots to avoid GUI-related issues.
+- The generated graph will automatically open after being saved as `output_graph.png` if the system supports it.

+---